ChickenLamb/FooberSearchV1/README.md

 1. export function Footer({style}: Style){
 2. // export const Footer :FC<Style> =({style:style}): ReactElement =>{

 Basically the same but, I do not have good reason to choose 2 over 1.
-1 just make life easier, less typo and less confuse with the writting style.
+1 just make life easier, less prone to typos, easy to read and less confuse.
 ---
 ## Tweaking to do:
 1. subsetting fonts to improve load time using Glyphhanger?